tyler-conrad/apod/README.md

 PYTHONPATH=./lib python application.py
 ```

-If the default setup for the server aboe does not work for you there are other installation options outlined in the
+If the default setup for the server above does not work for you there are other installation options outlined in the
 readme for the apod-api project.

 1. Instructions for installing Flutter for Linux are [here](https://docs.flutter.dev/get-started/install/linux)